v-anya/comp423-course-notes/docs/tutorials/rust-setup.md

 # Setting up a dev container for Rust
 * Primary author: [Anya Vourakis](https://github.com/v-anya)

+Welcome!
+In this tutorial, you'll learn to make your first Rust project.
+Starting from a blank directory, you'll set up a basic Rust development container (dev container) in Visual Studio Code (VS Code) and write your first program.
 ## Prerequisites:
 _Adapted from the [423 MkDocs tutorial](https://comp423-25s.github.io/resources/MkDocs/tutorial/)._